ScopeLift/cove-backend/README.md

 Therefore use:

 - `cargo +nightly fmt` to format the code.
-- `cargo +nightly clippy --all --all-features -- -D warnings` to lint the code.
+- `cargo +nightly clippy --all --all-features -- -D warnings -W clippy::missing_docs_in_private_items` to lint the code.
+- `RUSTDOCFLAGS='-D missing_docs' cargo doc --workspace --all-features --no-deps` to lint the docs.

 Deployment is done with a docker container so all dependencies (e.g. git and foundry) can be installed in the container.
 To build the docker image, run `docker build --tag cove .` in the root directory.
 To start a container from that image, run `docker run --env-file .env -p 8000:8000 cove`

+### How it Works

+All methods and modules are documented, so the best way to gain an understanding of the code is to read the docs.
+This can be done by running `cargo doc --open --document-private-items` and reading about each of the modules and methods.

+Much of the structure is based on the book [Zero To Production In Rust](https://www.zero2prod.com), which is a great resource for learning how to build a production-ready Rust applications.

 [^1]: The frontend can be found in the [ScopeLift/cove-frontend](https://github.com/ScopeLift/cove-frontend) repo.

 [^2]: Creation transaction hashes and forge build profiles are required for now to reduce verification time and RPC usage.

 [^3]: Thanks to [heimdall-rs](https://github.com/Jon-Becker/heimdall-rs) by @Jon-Becker.